arcaneAgilmente/consensual/readme.txt

 	Song/pct/session/sum column:  Flags for enabling columns on the score screen.
 	Best scores:  Whether to show the best scores on the score screen.
 	Allow toasty:  Whether to allow the toasty.
+	Score early/late:  Whether to split up the stats on the score screen into early/late.
   Straight Floats: Whether the float mods are in the old % style or just the raw numbers.
 	The flags set in the Feedback menu are saved to the profile.
 Sigil Detail:  The maximum detail of the sigil feedback.